digital-asset/canton/community/ledger-api/src/main/protobuf/com/daml/ledger/api/v2/interactive/README.md

 This resulting hash must be signed with the key pair used to onboard the external party, and both the signature along with the `PreparedTransaction` must be sent to the API to submit the transaction to the ledger.

+## Trust Model

+This section outlines the trust relationships between users of the interactive submission service and the components of the system to ensure secure interactions.
+It covers the components of the network involved in an interactive submission, its validation, and eventual commitment to the ledger or rejection.
+It is intended to provide a system-level overview of the security properties and is addressed to application developers and operators integrating against the API.

+## Definitions

+Trust: Confidence in a system component to act securely and reliably.
+User: Any individual or entity interacting with the interactive submission API.
+External Party: Daml party on behalf of which transactions are being submitted using the interactive submission service.

+## Components

+The interactive submission feature revolves around three roles assumed by participant nodes.
+In practice, these roles can be assumed by one or more physical nodes.

+- Preparing Participant Node (PPN): generates a Daml transaction from a Ledger API command
+- Executing Participant Node (EPN): submits the transaction to the network when provided with a signature of the transaction hash
+- Confirming Participant Node (CPN): confirms transactions on behalf of the external party and verifies the party's signature

+### Preparing Participant Node (PPN)

+#### Trust Relationship
+Untrusted

+#### User responsibilities
+- Users visualize the prepared transaction.
+They check that it matches their intent.
+They also validate the data therein to ensure that the transaction can be securely submitted.
+In particular:
+  - The transaction corresponds to the ledger effects the User intends to generate
+  - The `submission_time` is not ahead of the current sequencer time on the synchronizer.
+    A reliable way to do this is to compare the `submission_time` with the minimum of:
+    - Wallclock time of the submitting application
+    - Last record time emitted by at least `f+1` participants + the configured `mediatorDeduplicationTimeout` on the sync domain (`f` being the maximum number of faulty nodes)
+  - If `min_ledger_time` is defined in the `PrepareSubmissionRequest`, validate that the `ledger_time` in the `PrepareSubmissionResponse` is either empty or ahead of the `min_ledger_time` requested.
+- Users compute the hash of the transaction according to the specification described in this document.
+  - The hash provided in the `PrepareSubmissionResponse` must be ignored if the PPN is not trusted.

+#### Example Threats
+- The PPN tampers with the transaction or even generates an entirely different transaction

+**Mitigation**: The user inspects the transaction and verifies it corresponds to their intent.

+### Executing Participant Node (EPN)

+#### Trust Relationship
+- Untrusted on transaction tampering
+- Trusted on command completions

+#### User responsibilities
+- Users sign the transaction hash they computed from the serialized transaction
+- Keys used  to sign the transaction are only used for this purpose
+- Keys used for signature are stored securely and kept private
+- Users do not rely on `workflow_id` in command completions

+#### Trust Assumptions

+#### Example Threats
+- The EPN emits incorrect completion events, leading users to retry a submission thinking it had failed when it had actually succeeded.

+**Mitigation:**
+No practical general mitigation in Canton 3.2.
+Self-conflicting transactions are not subject to this threat, i.e., the transaction contains an archive on at least one contract where the submitting party is a signatory of.
+In that case the CPN(s) then reject resubmissions of the transaction.
+Users can attempt to correlate completion events with the transaction stream from the (trusted) CPN.
+Note the transaction stream only emits committed transactions, making this difficult to leverage in practice.

+### Confirming Participant Node (CPN)

+#### Trust Relationship
+Fewer than `PartyToParticipant.threshold` participants are assumed to be malicious

+#### Trust Assumptions
+- Users trust that at least one out of `PartyToParticipant.threshold` CPNs correctly approve or reject requests on behalf of the party they host as expected according to the Canton protocol

+#### User Responsibilities
+- Users carefully choose their CPNs.

+#### Example Threats
+- The CPN attempts to submit transactions on behalf of the party without explicit authorization from the party
+- The CPN incorrectly accepts transactions even if the signature is invalid

+**Mitigation:**: The external party chooses multiple CPNs to host it jointly in a fault-tolerant mode by setting the threshold on its `PartyToParticipant` topology transaction.
+The threats are mitigated if less CPNs than the threshold are faulty.
+Canton achieves the fault tolerance by requiring approvals from threshold many CPNs for transactions that are to be commmitted to the ledger.

+If the external party consumes information from CPNs such as the transaction stream, it must cross-check the information from threshold many different CPNs to achieve fault tolerance.